 Creating a reference for the elements of your company branding ensures brand consistency, builds trust for your clients, and creates much less confusion for your team.

 How to Create Rock-Solid Brand Guidelines

 The process of creating your brand guide doesn’t just sit with a graphic designer.
 Your leadership team should come together and agree on the company brand components first.
-A branding agency can also help facilitate these decisions.
+An experienced branding agency can also help facilitate these decisions.

 - What are your official brand colors?

 - What are the rules for how your logo should and shouldn’t be used?

 - How should your business name be written, or not written?

 - What are the branded pieces your team uses often - info sheets, word docs, presentations, sales sheets?